Nokta Makro Simplex Metal Detector Review

 These same results were confirmed at home in my test garden, with buttons, mini-balls, and silver & copper coins buried at depths ranging from 4-10 inches.
 At 4 inches the Simplex solidly nailed each target.
 At 6 inches, detection was still evident, but weaker, and at 8-10 inches the consistency of target lock and tone/VDI started to degrade at significantly.

 To see exactly how the Simplex compared to other detectors in a measurable apples-to-apples test, I decided to conduct an air-gap comparison on the Simplex, versus an AT Pro and an AT Max.
-To keep the playing field as level as possible, all machines were charged to full battery, set to zero discrimination, with the Simplex set to Field Mode.
+To keep the playing field as level as possible for this Nokta Makro Simplex review, all machines were charged to full battery, set to zero discrimination, with the Simplex set to Field Mode.
 Sensitivity was set to maximum on the Simplex and AT Pro.
 It was dropped one notch on the AT Max due to the mass of spurious signals from it naturally running so hot (I don’t recall I single time I’ve been able to run the AT Max at full sensitivity, for that very reason).